Policies & Procedures

-Parent Work Hours are required for every Ascension Catholic School Family.
-Parents or family members aged 18 years or older may work off these 20 hours of service per year of school.
-Each family keeps track of their hours worked throughout the school year on the Verification Form provided by the school.
-The Verification Form must be turned into Dr. Grande by May 1.
-Parents who choose not to work the required 20 Parent Work Hours of service will be billed $5.00 for every hour not completed.
+Parent Participation Hours are required for every Ascension Catholic School Family.
+Parents or family members aged 18 years or older may earn these 20 hours of service per year of school.
+Each family keeps track of their hours earned throughout the school year on the Verification Form provided by the school.
+The Verification Form must be turned into the school office by May 1.
+Parents who choose not to earn the required 20 Parent Participation Hours will be billed $5.00 for every hour not completed.

 Emergency Contact Forms

 Registration Forms are filled out online by a parent or guardian when the child is enrolled in school.
 If changes occur, it is the responsibility of the parent or guardian to notify the school in writing immediately.
 This safeguards the child if an emergency arises.
 Always update the school if your phone number changes.
 This is critical.